Global Studies: Sustainability

 Career options include sustainability specialists or coordinators, educators or outreach coordinators, and project managers across a variety of work settings: business and industry, consultant firms, utilities, regulatory agencies, nonprofits, governmental agencies and nongovernmental organizations.
 Students are also prepared to enter graduate programs in sustainability.

-If you are interested in this track and are an enrolled UWM student, use the button to complete an interest form and an advisor will contact you to review the requirements and help you proceed to a formal declaration of the major.
+If you are interested in this track and are an enrolled UWM student, use the button to start the declaration of major process.
 Students are strongly encouraged to declare before earning 75 credits.

 Major Requirements